1954–55 Ashes series: England – First Innings

-Len Hutton (80) and Bill Edrich (20) saw England though to stumps and took the score to 60 the next morning before the first wicket fell.
+Len Hutton (80) and Bill Edrich (20) saw England through to stumps and took the score to 60 the next morning before the first wicket fell.
 Cowdrey (79) added 99 with Hutton looking certain for a century before he smashed the ball into Alan Davidson's back, where it lobbed up for an easy, if painful, catch.
 Colin Cowdrey and Denis Compton (44) took the score to 230/3 by the end of the day and England were confident of a first innings lead, but they both fell early next morning and though the lower middle order all got going the tail collapsed again and the last four wickets fell for 20 runs and the last seven wickets for 111.
 Still 341 was England's highest score so far in the series and gave them a slim 18 run lead, the leg-spinner Richie Benaud (4/120) doing most of the work.